Claddagh Ring Museum

 There are also a number of mazes on the property, perfect for exploration, especially if you have kids with you.
 Nature walks and a visit to the farm’s animals make for a thoroughly enjoyable day in the Co.
 Wicklow countryside.

-Admission is €8 for adults and €8 for children, with kids under 2 admitted free.
-Family tickets are €30.
+Admission is €9 for adults and children, with kids under 2 admitted free.
+Family tickets are €34.

-Lifford Old Courthouse, Co.
-Donegal
+9. Lifford Old Courthouse, County Donegal

 At the Lifford Old Courthouse in Co.
 Donegal, you can walk through its prison cells and learn what life was like for the many prisoners who found themselves in this once dire place, including debtors, felons, and even prisoners who were considered “lunatics.”